 You are probably as shocked as I am with this possibility.
 But there is a rock-solid logic to the plan.
 As solid as the vault at Fort Knox.

-“QE on steroids”, to be implemented only after overnight rates go negative, would involve large scale purchases of not only gold, but stocks, government bonds, and exchange-traded funds as well.
+“QE on steroids”, to be implemented only after overnight rates go negative, would involve large-scale purchases of not only gold, but stocks, government bonds, and exchange-traded funds as well.
+Corporate bond purchases are simply a step in that direction.

 If you think I’ve been smoking California’s largest cash export (it’s not the raisins) you would be in error.
 I should point out that the Japanese government is already pursuing QE to this extent, at least in terms of equity-type investments and ETFs, and already owns a substantial part of the Japanese stock market.